A Further Comparison of MPS and TTNS for Nonadiabatic Dynamics of Exciton Dissociation: Methodology

 The accuracy of the tensor network approximation is controlled by the dimension of the indices $\{a\}$.
 In MPS and general tensor network literature, this quantity is typically referred to as the bond dimension.
 In the context of ML-MCTDH, the same quantity is called the number of single-particle functions.
 In this work, we employ the term ``bond dimension'' following our previous conventions and use $M$ to denote this quantity.

 In principle, the bond dimension can vary for each bond in the tree, and it can be adjusted dynamically during time evolution.
-In this work, we employ the same fixed bond dimension for every bond.
-This practice not only simplifies the setup but also proves numerically favourable in later sections.
+In this work, we employ the same fixed bond dimension for every bond, primarily to simplify the setup.
 Since the initial state of the model introduced in Sec.~\ref{sec:model} is a product state, Krylov subspace vectors $\hat H^n \ket{\Psi}$ are added to the product state with small coefficients to expand the bond dimension to the target value $M$.

+Specifically, we typically add around 10 such vectors, included together with a small weight of $10^{-10}$, to ensure minimal perturbation while effectively expanding the state space.
+This enrichment is performed only once during the initial state preparation and is not repeated during the time evolution.
+We note that here the Krylov vector refers to the global wavefunction, and should not be confused with the Krylov vector method employed for solving the matrix exponential of the time evolution discussed at the end of Sec.~\ref{sec:tns}.